mariyahrhm/IFCPAE2/README.md

 - The application validates user input.
 - A score is calculated and displayed at the end.
 - Results are saved to a CSV file.
-- Results can be exported.

 **Non‑functional requirements**
 - The application is easy to use for non‑technical staff.
-- Errors are handled gracefully without crashing.
+- Errors are handled without crashing.
 - The code is readable and maintainable.

 ### Tech Stack

 - Python 3.9+
-- GUI framework: [Tkinter / Streamlit / Flask]
+- GUI framework: Streamlit
 - CSV file for persistent storage
 - GitHub for version control
-- Pytest (or unittest) for testing
+- unittest for testing

 ### Code Design

-The code is structured using object‑oriented programming.
-For example:
-- A class to manage the quiz logic and scoring
-- A class or module to handle CSV storage
-- Separate functions for validating user input
+The application is organised so that different responsibilities are kept separate within the code.
+Quiz questions are loaded from a CSV file using a dedicated function, keeping data reading separate from the user interface.
+Quiz results are saved to a CSV file using a separate function, allowing results to persist between application runs.
+The quiz flow (current question, score, and progress) is managed using Streamlit session state.
+Score calculation and result evaluation are handled independently of the user interface logic.
+Streamlit is used only for displaying questions, collecting user input, and showing feedback.

-This separation makes the code easier to test and extend.
+This separation makes the code easier to understand, test, and extend in future.

 ---